jjvanzon/JJs-Reference-Architecture/patterns.md

 ### NullCoalesce (ViewModels)

-When you user input back as a ViewModel from your presentation framework of choice, for instance MVC, you might encounter null-lists in it, for lists that do not have any items.
+When you user input back as a `ViewModel` from your presentation framework of choice, for instance `MVC`, you might encounter null-lists in it, for lists that do not have any items.
 To prevent other code from doing null-coalescing or instead tripping over the nulls, you can centralize the null-coalescing of pieces of view model and call it in the presenter.

 `< TODO: Better description.
 Also incorporate:`